jsmarier-courses/project-1-teanaaverbeck/submission-message-soumission.md

 6. I changed the unordered list font size to smaller
 7. I changed the unordered list font to be italicized
 8. I changed the border radius of the images to be rounded
+9. I added a border around the fig caption
+10. I changed the color of the border around the fig caption to aquamarine